 There has been a lot of talk about which one is better, the TFSA vs RRSP in both the PF blogosphere and the media.
 Both are great savings and investing tools for us Canadians, but there are important differences between and choosing correctly between the Tax-Free Savings Account (TFSA) and Registered Retirement Savings Plan (RRSP) can save you thousands of dollars in the long-term.

-In an ideal world, one could max out both the RRSP and the TFSA.
-That would be ideal.
-Though in the real world, life happens, and it is oftentimes very difficult to be able to scrounge up the money (without having to sell a kidney on the black market-kidding!) to be able to max out both the RRSP and the TFSA.
+In an ideal world, one would max out both their RRSP and the TFSA.
+In the real world though, life happens.
+It is oftentimes very difficult to be able to scrounge up the money (without having to sell a kidney on the black market) to be able to max out both if your tax-advantaged accounts.

 So let’s talk about the RRSP first (the older sibling):